 16. AUDITORS AND AUDITORS’ REPORTSTATUTORY AUDITORS

-No frauds have been reported by the Statutory Auditors during the Financial Year 2024-2025 pursuant to the provisionsof Section 143(12) of the Act.
+No frauds have been reported by the Statutory Auditors during the Financial Year 2025-2026 pursuant to theprovisions of Section 143(12) of the Act.

 The details relating to fees paid to the Statutory Auditors are given in the Note No. 35 of the Financial Statements.SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules, 2014, the Board of Directors had appointed Ms. Kala Agarwal,Practising Company Secretaries to undertake the Secretarial Audit of the Company for the Financial Year 2024-25.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules, 2014, the Board of Directors had appointed Ms. Kala Agarwal,Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the Financial Year 2025-26to 2029-30.

 There are no audit qualifications, reservations or any adverse remark in the said Secretarial Audit Report.